carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/07-advanced-chunk.md

 > ## Challenge 1: Your turn!
 Create Figure 4 with the external code
 >
-> First, find `Example 9` in the qmd document for Fig 4 (ctrl-f "Example 9").
+> First, find `Example 9` in the qmd document for Fig 3 (ctrl-f "Example 9").
 We need to add the code for the hormone analysis.
 >
-> Make sure to give the code chunk a name: `fig4-hormones` and a caption: `"Fig 4: Cortisol and Amylase levels in stress and control groups"`
+> Make sure to give the code chunk a name: `fig-hormones` and a caption: `"Fig 3: Cortisol and Amylase levels in stress and control groups"`
 >
 > > ## Solution:
 > > ~~~
 > > {r}
 > > #|fig-hormones
-> > #|fig.cap = "Fig 4: Cortisol and Amylase levels in stress and control groups"
+> > #|fig.cap = "Fig 3: Cortisol and Amylase levels in stress and control groups"
 > > # run the code from 02_hormone_analysis.R in the code directory
 > > source("code/02_hormone_analysis.R")
 > > # Display the plot created by code in 02_hormone_analysis.R